Vaquita

 Wikipedia: Vaquita = species of porpoise endemic to the northern end of the Gulf of California in Baja California, Mexico.
-Averaging 150 cm or 140 cm in length, it is the smallest of all living cetaceans.
+Averaging 150 cm or 140 cm in length, it is the smallest of all living cetaceans

 A Porpoise at the Precipice – Should We Let the Vaquita Go?